sreyas-cheviri/consciousapp-client/README.md

 <br/>
   <h3 align="center">Conscious app</h3>
   <p align="center" >
    Conscious is a second brain web app designed to save and search links, notes, and other media from various sources effortlessly.
-This repository contains the backend codebase for the Conscious application.
+This repository contains the frontend codebase for the Conscious application.

   </p>
   <div align="center">